Bachelor of Psychological Science

 Overview

-Explore your interest in human thought and behaviour and gain the knowledge and skills to enhance the health and wellbeing of others with CQUni's Bachelor of Psychological Science.
+Explore your interest in human thought and behaviour and gain the knowledge and skills to enhance the health and wellbeing of others with the Bachelor of Psychological Science.
 You will develop a comprehensive understanding of the underlying principles, theories and concepts of the psychology discipline and develop your knowledge of the range of core research areas that make up the discipline.
-Benefit from practically-oriented learning to gain work-ready skills through a capstone unit where you have the opportunity to complete a project or placement opportunity.
-Tailor your studies in complementary disciplines to extend your professional knowledge to suit your interest and career goals.
+Tailor your studies in complementary disciplines to extend your professional knowledge to suit your interests and career goals.

 Study experience